30 August 2013

 Fellini and Fassbinder

 In 1947 Valeska Gert returned to Europe.
-After stays in Paris and Zurich, she went to Blockaded Berlin in 1949, where she opened the cabaret Hexenküche (Witch's Kitchen) in the next year.
+After staying in Paris and Zurich, she went to Blockaded Berlin in 1949, where she opened the cabaret Hexenküche (Witch's Kitchen) in the next year.
 Following Hexenküche, she opened Ziegenstall on the island of Sylt.

+In the 1960s, she made her screen comeback.
+She was rediscovered by Federico Fellini who gave her a part in his film Giulietta degli spiriti/Juliet of the Spirits (1965), featuring Giulietta Masina.
 The film brought her to the attention of a new generation of German directors.
 During the 1970s, she played in an episode of Rainer Werner Fassbinder's serial Acht Stunden sind kein Tag/Eight Hours are Not a Day (1973), the experimental film Die Betörung der blauen Matrosen/The Enchantment of the Blue Sailors (Tabea Blumenschein, Ulrike Ottinger, 1975) and in Volker Schlöndorff's Der Fangschuss/Coup de grâce (1976), with Matthias Habich.

 Schlöndorff also made a documentary about her, Nur zum Spaß, nur zum/Just for fun, just for the game (1977).
 Gert told in this film about theatre in Berlin in the 1920s, and her dances were re-created by Pola Kinski.
+In 1978 Werner Herzog invited Gert to play the real estate broker Knock in his remake of F.W.
+Murnau's classic film Nosferatu, but she died just two weeks later before filming began.

 On 18 March 1978 neighbours and friends in Kampen, Germany, reported she had not been seen for four days.
 When her door was forced in the presence of police she was found dead.
 She was 86 years old.
+In 1970, she was awarded with the Filmband in Gold for lifelong achievement in German film.

 Valeska Gert’s art was for the first time exhibited in 2010 in the Berlin Museum for Contemporary Art Hamburger Bahnhof.

 Valeska Gert - Die Frau im Taumel des Lasters.
 Short scene from the documentary Cabaret Berlin - Die wilde Bühne 1919 - 1933.
-Source: dict adtv (YouTube)
+Source: dict adtv (YouTube).

 Sources: Thomas Staedeli (Cyranos), Craig Butler (AllMovie), Hal Erickson (AllMovie), Wikipedia and IMDb.